-Simeon Simoff, Carles Sierra and Ramon López de Màntaras
+Simeon Simoff^{1,3}, Carles Sierra^{2,3}, Ramon López de Mántaras2

-School of Computing and Mathematics, University of Western Sydney, NSW 1797, Australia s.simoff@uws.edu.au Institut d'Investigació en Intel·ligència Artificial - IIIA, Spanish Scientific Research Council, CSIC 08193 Bellaterra, Catalonia, Spain {sierra, mantaras}@iiia.csic.es

-University of Technology, Sydney, Australia
+1 School of Computing and Mathematics, University of Western Sydney, NSW 1797, Australia s.simoff@uws.edu.au 2 Artificial Intelligence Research Institute (IIIA), Spanish Research Council (CSIC) Campus Universitat Autonoma de Barcelona 08193 Bellaterra, Catalonia, Spain {sierra, mantaras}@iiia.csic.es 3 Faculty of Information Technology, University of Technology, Sydney NSW 2007, Australia simeon@it.uts.edu.au

 Abstract.
-This paper presents a preliminary study of the relevant issues on the development of an automated mediation agent.
-The work is conducted within the 'curious negotiator' framework [4].
-Mediation, considered from a knowledge perspective, is an information revelation process.
-The introduced formalism is used to demonstrate how via revealing the appropriate information and changing the understanding of the disputing parties mediation can succeed.
-Automating mediation needs to take into account that mediation is a knowledge intensive process, where the mediators utilise their past experiences and information from negotiating parties to change the positions of negotiating parties.
+This paper presents a preliminary study of the issues on the way of developing an automated mediation agent.
+The work is conducted within the 'curious negotiator' framework.
+The work look from a knowledge perspective at mediation is an information revelation process.
+The introduced formalism is used to demonstrate how through the revealing of the appropriate information and changing the understanding of the disputes mediation can succeed.
+Automating mediation needs to take in account that mediation is a knowledge intensive process, where the mediators utilise their past experiences and information from negotiating parties for changing the positions of negotiating parties.